tchaikovsky1984/AttendanceManager/README.md

 Moving forward, an input of your schedule will be required.
 ```
-# Example input : Number of hours on each day are given below
+# Example input: Number of hours on each day are given below
 #   Monday (Day 0) = 1
 #   Tuesday (Day 1) = 0
 #   Wednesday (Day 2) = 2
 #   Thursday (Day 3) = 1
 #   Friday (Day 4) = 1
 #   Saturday (Day 5) = 0
-Enter hours in week :
+Schedule :
          Day 0 ; Hours :        1
          Day 1 ; Hours :        0
          Day 2 ; Hours :        2